 II.
 Our idea

-Establishment of a Bulgarian Road Safety Institute as an independent non-governmental organization to unite the expertise potential of the civil society in the country and to support the institutions’ work on the problems of BDP.
+The establishment of Road Safety Institute in Bulgaria as an independent non-governmental organization is in order to unite the expertise potential of the civil society in the country and to support the institutions’ work on the problems of the road safety.

-The study of world practice shows that national road safety institutes operate in most European countries and the United States.
-They fully manage the BDP processes by monitoring the institutions’ activities, analyzing primary information on the subject, actively interacting with citizens and all stakeholders to provide effective solutions to existing problems.
-They are a kind of bridge for good practice at national and
+The study of world practice shows that national Road Safety institutes operate in most European countries and the United States.
+They fully manage road safety processes by monitoring the institutions’ activities, analyzing primary information on the subject, actively interacting with citizens and all stakeholders to provide effective solutions to existing problems.
+They are a kind of bridge for good practice at a national and supranational level.

-The establishment of the Institute for Road Safety was recommended by Bulgaria to the United Nations and the World Bank.
-We believe that by creating a Bulgarian Institute for Road Safety we will contribute to overcoming the current negative situation in the country and we will become a key element in the fight for the reduction of the victims and the victims on the road.
+The establishment of the Road Safety Institute was recommended to Bulgaria by the United Nations and the World Bank.
+We believe that by creating Road Safety Institute we will contribute to overcoming the current negative situation in the country and we will become a key element in the fight for the reduction of the victims and the victims on the road.

-● Increasing the level of BP in the country; ● Pooling the expertise potential in the field of DB; ● Building and developing international contacts, exchange of experience and good practices; ● Generate, maintain and distribute information resources related to the DB; ● Supporting the activities of state authorities and institutions in the field of DB and scientific research;
+● Increasing the level of the road safety in the country; ● Pooling the expertise potential in the field of the road safety; ● Building and developing international contacts, exchange of experience and good practices; ● Generate, maintain and distribute information resources related to the road safety issues; ● Supporting the activities of state authorities and institutions in the field of the road safety and scientific research.

-● Conduct continuous monitoring of the activities of all the institutions responsible for the DB; ● Preparation and dissemination of reports, analyzes and studies on the state of the BP and the effectiveness of the counteraction of road traffic injuries; ● Objective analysis of crashes and the reasons for them; ● Drawing up concepts and strategies for the implementation of ITS and international standards in organizations involved in road traffic;
+● Conduct continuous monitoring of the activities of all the institutions responsible for the road safety; ● Preparation and dissemination of reports analyzes and studies on the state of the road safety and the effectiveness of the counteraction of road traffic injuries; ● Objective analysis of crashes and the reasons for them; ● Drawing up concepts and strategies for the implementation of Intelligent Transportation Systems (ITS) and international standards in organizations involved in road traffic.

-● Participation in or organization of international seminars and conferences under the DB; ● Implementation of training and promotion initiatives; ● Drafting opinions on draft BPs; ● Development and maintenance of an information site and mobile applications for DB; ● Implementation of a media project in the field of DB;
+● Participation in or organization of international seminars and conferences under the road safety; ● Implementation of training and promotion initiatives; ● Drafting opinions on draft road safety policies; ● Development and maintenance of an information site and mobile applications for the road safety; ● Implementation of a media project in the field of the road safety.